Introduction To Shoutcast

 Nullsoft sold Shoutcast to AOL in 1999 for 80 million dollars alongside its companion broadcasting tool, Winamp.
 AOL later resold Shoutcast to Belgium’s Radionomy in 2014 for what is believed to be between 5 and 10 million dollars with a 12% share stake in the company.

 The key characteristic, even twenty years later, is ICY metadata.
 Thanks to the innovation of ID3 tags in 1996, MP3s still contain artist, album, track, and genre information to this day.
 Icy metadata was the bridge between raw audio files and the HTTP streaming protocol.
 This put radio broadcasting enthusiasts and musical aficionados alike face to face with a hungry new audience of nearly a million strong.
-Shoutcast servers pass along metadata for listener playback and public listings in the Shoutcast.com yellow pages, which now require the registration of an authorization hash.
+Shoutcast servers pass along metadata for listener playback and public listings in the Shoutcast.com directory, which now requires the registration of an authorization hash.
 Private stream settings do not apply.

 Shoutcast Yellow Pages